snehalatha-appiness/DesktopAppPOC/README.md

 ## Technical tools

 - Built with Flutter (v3.7.1) and MongoDB database (v5.0) for macOS.
-- Uses Cubit for state management.
+- Uses Providers for state management.
 - MongoDB plugin handles all the database operations.
 - Shared preferences for user session storage.
 - Syncfusion charts for the dashboard pie charts